Louise E. Jefferson: Artistic career

 Following her studies at Columbia University, Jefferson began her artistic career designing posters for the YWCA (Young Women's Christian Association) in New York City, and found freelance work for Friendship Press.
 By 1942, she was the publishing company's artistic director, overseeing all aspects of its book productions.
 She was the first African American to hold a director's position in the publishing industry.
 Jefferson additionally did freelance work for the major publishing companies Doubleday, Macmillan, and Viking, as well as the academic presses of Columbia University, Oxford University, Rutgers University, and Syracuse University.
 Jefferson designed illustrations of black and white children for the songbook We Sing America.
 In 1936, then governor of Georgia, Eugene Talmadge, ordered copies of the songbook burned.
 Her lithographs were exhibited in museums around the country under the auspices of the Harmon Foundation, an organization known for supporting and exhibiting the works of African Americans from the 1920s until the 1960s.

 In 1960, Jefferson retired from Friendship Press.
 She would, however, continue to produce work, designing book jacket covers and maps for universities and publishing companies, as well as publicity materials for the 23rd and 26th annual National Urban League Beaux Art Balls, held respectively in 1963 and 1966 at The Waldorf Astoria hotel.
 Following her retirement, Jefferson embarked on five trips to Africa, where she documented her travels in both illustration and photography.
 In 1974, The Decorative Arts of Africa was published, which documents her research, photographs, and drawings of her visits to Cameroon, the Democratic Republic of the Congo, Egypt, Gambia, Ghana, Guinea, Liberia, Mali, Niger, Nigeria, Senegal, South Africa, Sudan, Uganda, and Zimbabwe; it contains over three hundred of her illustrations.
 Jefferson kept an art studio in Litchfield, CT during her later years.

+Cartography

+While Jefferson was well known as an artist and graphic designer, she created a series of maps between 1930-1940.
+While working for The Friendship Press, she produced a series of illustrated maps intended for both children and young adult readers.
+During this time, the maps that Jefferson created highlighted racial disparities, social injustices, and intolerances in the United States.
+Her maps serve as a powerful combination of visual literacy, vibrant artistic creativity, and also serve as a valuable informative resource readers of the time.